shalini13ts/Incremental-and-Privacy-Preserving-Verification-for-Software-Supply-Chains/README.md

   - Extracts the public keys of all the functionaries corresponding to all stpes from the verified layout.
   - Verifies the signature on each link-metadata document using the authentic public-key of the corresponding functionary
   - Verifies whether the commands, materials and products of each step, as reported in the corresponding link-metadata, comply with the specifications described in the layout or not.
-- If the above verification is successful, the end-client gets the assurance that the softawre delivered to it has come through a secure supply chain.
+- If the above verification is successful, the end-client gets the assurance that the software delivered to it has come through a secure supply chain.

 For more details, please go through [this](./Documentation/in-toto-spec.pdf)